IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-5-build.markdown

 For example, if there is a security incident along a route, an alert is displayed inside the bus as the bus approaches the region.
 Also, advertisements for local businesses along a bus' route will be displayed as the bus approaches the business.

-To follow along you can download the application if you haven't already [LINK]
+To follow along you can download the application if you haven't already [LINK TBD]

 Build the application
 ---------------------